mattansb/EPP-TB/README.md

 #### Channel Plots

-Simmilar to trace plots, channel plots give a picture of what is happening at each channel.
+Similar to trace plots, channel plots give a picture of what is happening at each channel (like `eeglab`'s `plottopo`).
 These come in two flavors:

 -   Topo Plots - channel data is plotted in 2-d space, like a topo-plot.
 -   Grid Plots - channel data is plotted on a simple grid.